 Photo: Farmer and Writer, Tom Culton of Tom Culton Organics with his giant-sized Rutabaga pulled from the soil the morning of the Fest

 Eberly Poultry Farms whose tag line, pioneer in organic and specialty poultry served bite size pieces of chicken thigh cooked simply in olive oil, there were cheeses, breads, including those gluten free, a very tasty granola from Intrinsic Foods in Easton who begin their Essential Granola from whole grain oats that are freshly flaked immediately before baking.

 Aliza Green, author of “Starting With Ingredients” manned the Les Dames d’Escoffier Table with another cookbook author (shared along with Slow Food Philadelphia) while additionally offering another of her cookbooks, “Artisan Pasta”.
 Green currently nominated for a James Beard Award in a Washington Post article surrounding food gloves announced in May also shared with me that there are yet a few remaining openings in her upcoming Culinary Adventures Tour in Puglia, Italy, October 2nd-9th 2013.

 Not to be overlooked, our close next door neighbors from the Garden State, New Jersey among these fellow contingents, First Field, displaying a richly colored fresh flavored Ketchup

 Kimberton Whole Foods

 Among some others of my notable favorites included Small Valley Milling specialists in Organic Spelt, the healthful ancient grain of thousands of years ago also known as Farro.
 Small Valley Milling also offers Whole Grain and White Spelt Flour, which provides an excellent variation addition if you are interested in bread baking experimentation.
 Since Spelt is easier to digest than wheat some people with wheat sensitivities may possibly be able to tolerate usage of this product whose tough outer hull during the harvesting process is removed.

-Although black and white Post Cards lined the Product Tables listing vendor numbers beckoning Votes for the Best of the Day’s Event, I found it difficult there could be just one top vendor among all of the exceptional choices, especially with nearly every table and product singularly worth exploring.
+Although black and white Post Cards lined the Product Tables listing vendor numbers beckoning Votes for the Best of the Day’s Event, I found it difficult for there to be just one top vendor among all of the exceptional choices, especially with nearly every table and product singularly worth exploring.